Good Moduli Spaces in Derived Algebraic Geometry: Derived good moduli spaces

 \begin{remark} Observe that $q(Z) \to Y$ is a closed immersion, and that $q(Z)_\cl$ is the classical scheme-theoretic image of $Z_\cl \to X_\cl$ under $q_\cl$.
 By definition, it holds that $q(X) \simeq Y$. \end{remark}

-\begin{remark} Scheme-theoretic images do not make sense in general in derived algebraic geometry.
-However, in the case of a good moduli space $q \colon X \to Y$, the fact that $q_\ast \oO_X \simeq \oO_Y$ allows us to give a definition. \end{remark}
+\begin{remark} In general, scheme-theoretic images are subtle in derived algebraic geometry.
+However, in the case of a good moduli space $q \colon X \to Y$, the fact that $q_\ast \oO_X \simeq \oO_Y$ and that $q_*$ is $t$-exact allows us to give an easy definition. \end{remark}

 \begin{corollary} Let $Z \to X$ be a closed immersion.
 The morphism $Z \to q(Z)$ defines a good moduli space for $Z$. \end{corollary}

 \begin{proof} This follows from Lemma~\ref{lem:gms_prop}(iii) applied to $A = \oO_Z$. \end{proof}